wpqc21/ClassificationLandscapes/README.md

-## Physics Project: Physics of Diffusion to Assess the Vulnerability of Neural Networks
+## Physics of Diffusion to Assess the Vulnerability of Neural Networks Project